peteshadbolt/abp/README.md

 # abp

 Python port of Anders and Briegel' s [method](https://arxiv.org/abs/quant-ph/0504117) for fast simulation of Clifford circuits.
+Should do thousands of qubits without much trouble.

 Install with `pip`: